pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     assert transcoder.decode(value) == decimal1

-Trying to transcode an unsupported type will result in a ``TypeError``.
+Trying to transcode an unsupported type will result in a Python :class:`TypeError`.

 .. code:: python